ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 versions    Check each version published
 ```

-We need to tell ipscend that our project is a webpage, as well as which folder contains the static assets that need to be served to the browsers.
+We need to tell ipscend that our project is a web page, as well as which folder contains the static assets that need to be served to the browser.
 Let's move the content into a content folder first:

 ```bash
 > cd website